 Like most only children with terrifying hair, no pets, and coke bottle glasses, I had a lot of time on my own, most of it spent imagining myself into a story--the rest of it spent begging my parents for a puppy.

-Once I finally grew up, I moved to Brooklyn to edit children's books...then to Los Angeles to study the history of science...then back to Brooklyn, where I've been ever since, writing and procrastinating and sampling the borough's ample variety of ice cream flavors…before bouncing back to the other side of the country.
+Once I finally grew up, I moved to Brooklyn to edit children's books...then to Los Angeles to study the history of science...then back to Brooklyn, where I spent a decade writing and procrastinating and sampling the borough's ample variety of ice cream flavors…before bouncing back to the other side of the country.
 Again.
 Now I write my books (and occasional TV scripts) in a room with a view of a cactus garden, an orange tree, and year-round sunshine, so I’m planning to stick around for a while.